kaulketh/ledpibot/MANUAL.md

     * Use in-app command **/start** to start
     * Bot welcomes the user
     * Select any function/color to run
-    * Bot messages about run and the clock time of auto-standby
+    * Bot answers with called function
-    * Keyboard changes to 2-button keyboard (stop/standby)
+    * Keyboard changes to stop-button keyboard
-        * User is able to stop the running function or to force standby
+        * User is able to stop the running function
-        * Bot messages the clock time of restart
-    * When standby mode is reached only one stop button is displayed
-        * User is able to break the running standby
     * It is possible to call in-app commands at any time!
         * In-app commands have to declare via BotFather in the app
             * **/start**